mercs600/ha-adb_service/README.md

 key | Name of key to send

 #### AVAILABLE KEYS
-(there is more, I will add them later)

 The naming convetion to send key to device API is: `Key<button>`.
 You can pass it without Key prefix.